Unitary Quadratic Quantum Gravity in 4D: The dual-IHO: Berry--Keating and phase space structure

 The full graviton propagator of \eqref{eq:action} around Minkowski spacetime, in de~Donder gauge, can be written with the spin projectors $\LF P^{(2)}_{\mu\nu,\rho\sigma}\RF$ (spin--2) and $\LF P^{(0\text{s})}_{\mu\nu,\rho\sigma}\RF $ (spin-0) as \cite{Stelle1977}

 where

 where $m^2>0$ is mass square of the scalaron, and $m_2^2> 0$ (or $\mu_2^2>0$) is the mass scale associated with the additional spin-2 mode of the theory.
 The theory has a massless spin-2 and a massive scalar (for $\alpha>0$) (i.e., scalaron) as an on-shell (also off-shell) propagating degree of freedom.
 The status of additional spin-2 depends on the coefficient of the Weyl square.
-If $\beta<0$, the spin-2 becomes a pathological ghost and can be an on-shell mode, whereas in the $\beta>0$ case, it becomes a dual IHO spin-2 field, which is a purely off-shell mode as we explain below.
-The four systems relevant to quadratic gravity are distinguished by their Hamiltonians:
+If $\beta<0$, the spin-2 becomes a pathological ghost and can be an on-shell mode, whereas in the $\beta>0$ case, it becomes a dual IHO spin-2 field, which is a purely off-shell mode as we explain below. { In the first case, ($\beta<0$), the extra spin--2 pole is timelike,

+and this is the pole that is usually identified with the massive spin--2 ghost of quadratic gravity.
+In the second case, ($\beta>0$), the pole is instead located at

+Thus the two sign choices do not merely differ by the sign of a residue.
+They place the additional spin--2 pole on different Lorentz-invariant momentum shells.
+The ($\beta<0$) pole lies in the usual timelike spectral domain, whereas the ($\beta>0$) pole lies on a spacelike shell.
+This invariant distinction is the starting point of the analysis below, where we examine whether the ($\beta>0$) sector can be assigned a physical particle interpretation.}The four systems relevant to quadratic gravity are distinguished by their Hamiltonians:

 The IHO and dual-IHO Hamiltonians are indefinite, not negative definite.
 This single fact separates them categorically from the ghost.
 In the canonically rotated coordinates $Q=(\tilde p+\tilde q)/\sqrt{2}$, $P=(\tilde p-\tilde q)/\sqrt{2}$, both take the Berry--Keating (BK) form~\cite{BerryKeating1999}: